dotnet/AspNetCore.Docs/aspnetcore/security/authentication/customize-identity-model.md

 ::: moniker-end

-In ASP.NET Core 2.1 or later, Identity is provided as a Razor Class Library.
+Identity is provided as a Razor Class Library.
 For more information, see <xref:security/authentication/scaffold-identity>.
 Consequently, the preceding code requires a call to <xref:Microsoft.AspNetCore.Identity.IdentityBuilderUIExtensions.AddDefaultUI\*>.
 If the Identity scaffolder was used to add Identity files to the project, remove the call to `AddDefaultUI`.
 For more information, see:

 * [Scaffold Identity](xref:security/authentication/scaffold-identity)
 * [Add, download, and delete custom user data to Identity](xref:security/authentication/add-user-data)